Showing posts with label Banana Bread Recipe. Show all posts

 .
 1/4 Teaspoon of Nutmeg

-Since this was a trial variation of one of my recipes, I didn't add anything else - like raisins or nuts.
-However, it turned out beautifully, so I'll be adding raisins the next time.
+Since this was a trial variation of one of my recipes, I didn't add anything like raisins or nuts.
+However, it turned out beautifully, so I'll add raisins next time.
 I plan to boil the raisins in water to soften them first.

 Homemade Pumpkin Loaf by Barbara